Actions are quick shortcuts designed to speed up your workflow and make creating AR effects easier.

 This action uses animation patches to move an object in different ways.

 Below we’ve selected spin:

-The following patches have been added to the Patch Editor:
+Selecting the Spin action adds the following patches to the Patch Editor:

 Edit the patches to customize the animation.
 Change the: